 Section 5: Glossary of Terms Annual Review The review of a statement of special educational needs CAMHS Child and adolescent mental health services- an NHS service Curriculum Support Assistants Specialist LSAs who work solely in a single department Education, Health and Care Plan An EHCP provides a detailed outline all the needs a child has in education, health and care.
 Professionals from each area, along with you, will agree desired outcomes and the EHCP will identify what is needed to achieve these.
-Educational Psychologists A person, with a degree in psychology, training and experience in teaching and a further degree in educational psychology ELSA Teaching assistants who have had special training from Educational Psychologists to support the emotional development of children in schools Exam concession Arrangements to allow students to access assessments such as readers, scribes or extra time FEIPS Framework for enhanced, individual pastoral support - a form of counselling Hampshire guidelines Criteria for placing students appropriately on the school's SEN register Transition Partnership Agreement The TPA aims to provide an alternative means of agreeing and monitoring support through the transition process - it is designed for students who do not have an EHCP LSAs Learning Support Assistants who work in the classroom with children Occupational Therapy A person who advises about aids and adaptations that may help your child Outside agencies Organisations from outside education who may support students such as CAMHS or Occupational Therapy SEN Special Educational Needs SEN Personal Advisor The SEN Post 16 Personal Adviser is responsible for overseeing the transition plan that should organise the move from school to college SENCo Special Educational Needs Coordinator Senior Leadership Team The senior managers of the school i.e.: The Head, Associate Head, Deputy Heads and Assistant Heads Specialist Advisory Teachers Providers of specialist advice to schools for children with physical disabilities, visual impairment, hearing impairment and specific learning difficulties
+Educational Psychologists A person, with a degree in psychology, training and experience in teaching and a further degree in educational psychology ELSA Teaching assistants who have had special training from Educational Psychologists to support the emotional development of children in schools Exam concession Arrangements to allow students to access assessments such as readers, scribes or extra time FEIPS Framework for enhanced, individual pastoral support - a form of counselling Hampshire guidelines Criteria for placing students appropriately on the school's SEN register Transition Partnership Agreement The TPA aims to provide an alternative means of agreeing and monitoring support through the transition process - it is designed for students who do not have an EHCP LSAs Learning Support Assistants who work in the classroom with children Occupational Therapy A person who advises about aids and adaptations that may help your child Outside agencies Organisations from outside education who may support students such as CAMHS or Occupational Therapy SEN Special Educational Needs SENCo Special Educational Needs Coordinator Senior Leadership Team The senior managers of the school i.e.: The Head, Associate Head, Deputy Heads and Assistant Heads Specialist Advisory Teachers Providers of specialist advice to schools for children with physical disabilities, visual impairment, hearing impairment and specific learning difficulties